mika-s/mika-s.github.io/_posts/_drafts/2019-06-01-notes-on-70-762-Developing-SQL-Databases.markdown

 #### Define use cases for memory-optimized tables versus traditional disk-based tables

+Memory-optimized tables can be considered when:

+* you need to improve performance and scalability of existing tables
+* you have frequent bottlenecks caused by locking and latching or code execution

+The following OLTP workloads benefit the most from migrating to memory-optimized tables:

+* short transactions with fast response times
+* queries accessing a limited number of tables that contain small data sets
+* high concurrency requirements

+According to the [official exam book][amazon-developing-sql-databases], we should know about the following use cases:

+* High data ingestion rate
+* High volume, high performance data reads
+* Complex business logic in stored procedures
+* Real-time data access
+* Session state management
+* Applications relying heavily on temporary tables, table variables, and table-valued parameters
+* ETL operations

+In addition to memory-optimzed tables, we can use natively stored procedures to reduce execution time.

 <a name="optimize_performance_of_in_memory_tables_by_changing_durability_settings"></a>

 #### Optimize performance of in-memory tables by changing durability settings